-Item 503(c) of Regulation S-K (17 CFR 229.503) requires the disclosure of the most significant factors that make the IPO speculative or risky.
-Risk factors should be specific to the company's facts and circumstances, and the SEC staff commonly questions risk factor disclosures that could apply generally to any public company.
+Item 105 of Regulation S-K (17 CFR 229.105) requires the disclosure of the material factors that make an investment in the IPO speculative or risky.
+Risk factors should be specific to the company's facts and circumstances, because the SEC staff questions risk factor disclosures that could apply generally to any public company.
 It also may question the completeness of a company's risk factor disclosures based on information included elsewhere in the document or other public information.
 Here are some examples: